Introduction

 Coho Salmon | sx̣a̓yqs | Oncorhynchus kisutch

-Coho Salmon Designated Unit assessment in the Lower Nicola River watershed.
+Table 2: Table 2.
+Coho Salmon (Oncorhynchus kisutch) Designated Unit assessment in the Lower Nicola River watershed.
 Assessments undertaken by the Committee on the Status of Endangered Wildlife in Canada (2016).

 COSEWIC Designated Unit